-Equipment/Property with per unit cost over \$5,000 or any computing devices, regardless of cost requires justification from the Contractor and approval from CDA.
-To request approval for specific equipment items, requests with justifications shall be sent to cdaequipment@aging.ca.gov.
-Such items must also be included in Contractor's approved Area Plan Budget.
-Please note an approved budget is not approval for equipment purchase.
+Equipment/Property with per unit cost of \$5,000 or any computing devices, regardless of cost requires justification from the Contractor and approval from CDA and must be included in its approved Area Plan Budget.

 ARTICLE IV.
 PROGRAM SPECIFIC BUDGET AND BUDGET REVISION (Continued)